uea-teaching/computer-vision-2022/lectures/features-keypoints.md

 $$

 ::: notes
-The actual values we end up with inside the SM gives us the summary of the gradient directions.
+The actual values we end up with inside the SM gives us the summary of the gradient directions. let's look at some actual values...
 :::

 ## Structure Matrix {data-auto-animate="true"}